-Mukateki Ubisi is Wild Shot Outreach rising star.
-It is her goal to become a FGASA qualified safari guide.
-Her inspiration is Queen Manyike, a former Wild Shot Outreach student, who is now one of the very few female black guides in the Greater Kruger Area.
+Mukateki Ubisi is Wild Shot Outreach’s rising star.
+It is her goal to become an FGASA-qualified safari guide.
+Her inspiration is Queen Manyike, a former Wild Shot Outreach student who is now one of the very few female black guides in the Greater Kruger Area.

-Wild Shot Outreach is now supporting Mukateki in learning to drive and, and will also be sponsoring her guide training course.
+Wild Shot Outreach is now supporting Mukateki in learning to drive and sponsoring her guide training course.

 Queen Manyike | Experienced Safari Guide, Star of Film and TV, Girls Who Click Ambassador

-In 2016, Queen was working as lead facilitator with the NGO Eco Children.
-She was organising and running environmental education programmes for primary school children in her community.
+In 2016, Queen was working as a lead facilitator with the NGO Eco Children.
+She organises and runs environmental education programmes for primary school children in her community.

-Queen joined the Wild Shots Outreach Programme and quickly showed top photographic skills.
-ThroughWild Shots Outreach, Canon South Africa agreed to supply her with a DSLR so that she would be able to practise and develop as a wildlife photographer.
+Queen joined the Wild Shots Outreach Programme and quickly showed promise with her photographic skills.
+ThroughWild Shots Outreach, Canon South Africa sponsored her with a DSLR so that she would be able to practise and develop her skills as a wildlife photographer.

-She features in a award-winning short film called “Beyond the Fence” where she declares her desire to be a role model for others in her community.
+She features in an award-winning short film called “Beyond the Fence”, where she declares her desire to be a role model for others in her community.

 She is also the subject of a CNN documentary which highlights young photographers in Africa and how they are using their images to promote conservation.